 If you are using artificial lighting, you can use the same principle: hang diffusion fabric or a soft box between the light and your plated food, allowing a safe distance between any bulbs and the fabric.

 I use a couple of fold-back clips to hang the lightweight fabric on curtains on either side of the window.
 You could use similar clips or a tape that is designed to lift off easily without removing paint from your window surrounds or hang from your curtain poles.
 Once the shoot is over, I remove the fabric and hang it from a skirt hanger; it takes seconds to hang or remove the fabric.

 BUT WAIT, THERE’S MORE

 Yes indeed.
 For even BETTER food photos, you can put a reflector on the opposite side of your light source/window and bounce light back into the shadows of your set-up, balancing out some of the light to dark gradient.
-I like a silver one like this* for bright, zingy reflected light.
+I like a silver one for bright, zingy reflected light.

 So that’s how to get great light for your food photos with just two tools.
-If you could like to see the five tools I use every week to take food photos with simple ‘how to’ instructions, you can download it by entering your name and email address in the box below.
+If you could like to see the five tools I use every week to take natural light photos with simple ‘how to’ instructions, you can download it by entering your name and email address in the box below.